jdjake/Notes/MathBookRecommendations.md

 ### Linear Algebra

+- * Carl Meyer, Matrix Analysis and Applied Linear Algebra

+	Looks like a good book for studying basic matrix algebra.

 - Charles Curtis, Linear Algebra: An Introductory Approach

 	The First Linear Algebra Book I read.
 Does the job of teaching the basic ideas, without too much flair or extras.